Asterotheca: Fructifications of some Paleozoic seedless plants

 D - Sturiella.
 Section of pinnule and synangium. a, Vascular bundle; c, hairs; b, d, annulus, magnified.

 E - Oligocarpia.
 Sorus in surface-view, magnified.

 F - Crossotheca.
 Fertile pinnule, bearing several tufts of microsporangia, magnified.

 G - Senftenbergia.
 Group of annulate sporangia, magnified.

 H - Hawlea.
 Synangium after dehiscence, magnified.

 J - Urnatopteris.
 1, Part of fertile pinna, nat. size.
 2, Sporangia, showing apical pores, magnified.

 Of the above.
 A, D, E, G and H, probably belong to true Ferns; F is the male fructification of a Pteridosperm (Lyginodendron); the rest are of doubtful nature.

-Significance of Seedless Vascular Plants
+Significance of seedless vascular plants

 The evolution of vascular plants with roots and leaves during the Devonian and early Carboniferous increased the rate of photosynthesis, and, thus, increased the rate of CO2 removal from the Earth's atmosphere by almost a factor of five during the Carboniferous.

 Paleoenvironments

 Asterotheca, like all seedless ferns, requires an environment with abundant water for survival.
 Suitable paleoenvironments include tropical everwet, tropical summerwet, warm temperate, and cool temperate biomes.